koayon/awesome-adaptive-computation/README.md

 [Task-MoE pdf](https://arxiv.org/pdf/2110.03742.pdf)

 > Instead of routing each token separately these approaches use the same Expert for entire documents based on the task (which is supplied to the network).
-> Instead of learning the routing, we supply the routing based on what we know about the tasks inducing our own inductive bias.
+> Instead of learning the routing, we supply the routing based on what we know about the tasks, inducing our own inductive bias.
 > Also note that this offers memory footprint benefits at inference time - if inference is for a limited set of tasks, we only need these enough GPU memory for these experts.
 > [ELMForest - Branch, Train, Merge (BTM)](https://arxiv.org/pdf/2208.03306.pdf%7D) is a follow-up which uses ensembling approaches from multiple LMs trained independently in a continual learning approach [code](https://github.com/hadasah/btm)